-To understand that basis, we have to consider how we look at human beings and how we look at the disease.
+To understand that basis, we have to consider how we look at human beings and how we look at disease.
 Now, Western medicine perceives illness from a particular perspective.
-And you have to understand: it’s science, but it’s also ideology.
+And you have to understand that it’s science but also ideology.
 And there is a difference between science and ideology.

-There is a lot of science in it, and it’s a great science, but there’s also ideology.
+There is a lot of science in it, and it’s great, but there’s also ideology.
 Ideology is a point of view.
-It’s, as the Germans state it, a „Weltanschauung.“ It’s a worldview that you’re not conscious of.
-You have hidden beliefs that you don’t question, and people who question the hidden beliefs are seen as outliers or mavericks.
+It’s, as the Germans state it, a “Weltanschauung.”
+It’s a worldview that you’re not conscious of.
+You have hidden beliefs you don’t question, and people who question the hidden beliefs are seen as outliers or mavericks.
 That’s an ideology that exists in all realms.

 Biases of the Western Medicine

 There are always ideological biases hidden in any system.
 The logic of the system operates within this framework.
 Now, what are the preferences of Western medicine?

 The primary bias of Western medicine is that diseases have to have physical causes, in the sense of genes or external factors like bacteria, viruses, or toxins.
 Otherwise, we don’t know what the reasons are.
 So the causalities are physical, or the diseases are—what we call—idiopathic—we don’t know what the cause is.

 The lack of holistic understanding